developit/puredom-sync/README.markdown

 puredom.sync
 ============
 A puredom plugin that lets you synchronously chain asynchronous functions.
+**Version 1.1.0**

 What it Does